foqueiroz/arcdocs.github.io/book/software/libraries/intelmpi.md

 # Intelmpi

-Intel® MPI Library is a multifabric message-passing library that implements the open-source MPICH specification.
-Use the library to create, maintain, and test advanced, complex applications that perform better on high-performance computing (HPC) clusters based on Intel® processors.
+Intel&reg; MPI Library is a multifabric message-passing library that implements the open-source MPICH specification.
+Use the library to create, maintain, and test advanced, complex applications that perform better on high-performance computing (HPC) clusters based on Intel&reg; processors.

 Read more about intelmpi on their [website](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html).